 GW Pharma said the article contradicted the opinion of 22 separate national authorities in Europe and around the world that have granted approval for Sativex.

 It also noted the drug had already been approved by medical reimbursement authorities in Germany and Spain, the only two European countries in which formal assessments as to whether it should be paid for have been carried out.

-British sales of Sativex totaled 2.4 million pounds ($3.9 million) in the year to September 30, out of total net sales of 10 million pounds, up from 5.3 million a year earlier.
+British sales of Sativex totalled 2.4 million pounds ($3.9 million) in the year to Sept.
+30, out of total net sales of 10 million pounds, up from 5.3 million a year earlier.
 The drug is currently sold in Britain, Germany, Spain, Denmark, Norway, Canada and Israel.